 The above review of cases of migration due to natural, environmental, and other disasters mentions the challenges of climigration as a future resort due to climate change:

-- There is a need for an institutional framework as a basis for relocating communities and even a whole country for that matter.
+- There is a need for an institutional framework to relocate communities and even a whole country, for that matter.

 - It needs to be coherent and flexible;